Late time tails and nonlinear memories in asymptotically de Sitter spacetimes: Setup

 As an important aside: in a co-moving orthonormal frame, $T_{\widehat{0}\widehat{0}} = \rho/a^3$ and therefore the total mass with respect to the background metric is

 All our major results below will be expressed in terms of this $M$.

 We will focus on the late time limit of the scalar field in both Minkowski and de Sitter backgrounds.
 This means the difference between observation time $x^0$ and the initial time $x'^0$ obeys $x^0 - x'^0 \gg r + r'$, where $r \equiv |\vec{x}|$ and $r' \equiv |\vec{x}|$ are respectively the radial coordinates of the observer and an arbitrary point within the region where the initial scalar profile is non-trivial.
-Furthermore, in the Minkowski case, we will take both the null infinity limit, where the retarded time $u \equiv t-r$ is held fixed and the advanced time $v \equiv t+r$ is sent to infinity; as well as the timelike infinity limit, where the observer time is sent to infinity ($t \to \infty$) while her radial position $r$ is held still.
-In the de Sitter case, we will only consider the timelike infinity limit, where $\eta/\eta' \to 0$ while $r$ is held constant.
+Furthermore, in the Minkowski case, we will take both the null infinity limit, where the retarded time $u \equiv t-t'-r$ is held fixed and the advanced time $v \equiv t-t'+r$ is sent to infinity; as well as the timelike infinity limit, where the observer time is sent to infinity ($t \to \infty$) while her radial position $r$ is held still.
+In the de Sitter case, we will first consider the timelike infinity limit, where $\eta/\eta' \to 0$ while remaining well within the null cone, $\eta-\eta' \gg r > r'$.
 Furthermore, we shall assume that $-\eta'$ is the largest length scale in our problem: $-r'/\eta' < -r/\eta' \ll 1$.
+Then, we will examine the null infinity limit $v \equiv \eta-\eta'+r \to -2\eta'(1 + \mathcal{O}[u/\eta'])$ at fixed but late retarded times $u \equiv \eta-\eta'-r \gg r'$.
 As we shall witness in some detail below, that the observer continues to receive the scalar signal in such a late time regime, is due solely to the existence of tails -- see Fig. \eqref{latetime} -- i.e., a portion of the initial scalar field propagates inside the null cone.